jsduenass/Google_IT_support/content/software-development.md

 take into account room of improvement making it understandable

-question: programming in a globalized world with many different languanges? both natural and programming languages. how do this programs intertac and operate in an incresingly complicated and entagle goblal system.
+question: programming in a globalized world with many different languanges both natural and programming languages. how do this programs intertac and operate in an incresingly complicated and entagled globlal system?.
+> Concerns about correctness, simplicity, and efficiency become ours the minute we start writting code for others and accept the responsability to do that well, that is, we must accept that responsability when we decide to become professinonals.

+>almost all of the time we are just interested in knowing how to call afunction - seeing the definition would just be a distracting

 # Know the tools